Dyablo-HPC/Dyablo/Readme.md

 ## Run Dyablo

-The main executable is `build/dyablo/test/solver/test_solver` the directory also contains some *.ini files that can be used to run simulations.
-(Beware, when recompiling, the .ini files may be reset to their original state)
+The main executable `test_solver` is in `build/dyablo/test/solver/`.
+The directory also contains some *.ini files that can passed to the executable on the command line.
+For instance, to run a 2d Sedov-blast on the block-AMR backend, the command will be `./test_solver test_blast_2D_block.ini`

+Beware, when recompiling, the .ini files may be reset to their original state.

 run for instance `./test_solver test_blast_3d_block.ini` to run the 3D block-base blast test case.
 This executable accepts [Kokkos command-line parameters](https://github.com/kokkos/kokkos/wiki/Initialization).